Police arrest Punjab Congress MLA as trouble brews between INDIA bloc partners

 “It seems that this development comes after Congress said they will fight all seats in Punjab…After the Congress and AAP have been fighting over the seven seats in Delhi,” Poonwalla added.

-Meanwhile, Khaira was produced before a court in Fazilka.
+Meanwhile, the authorities produced Sukhpal Singh Khaira before the court in Fazilka.
 Speaking outside the court complex, the Congress MLA said that Chief Minister Bhagwant Mann has turned “thirsty for blood”.
 He also claimed that CM Mann could even get him killed.

 “They used to say that we are doing “Badlaav ki Rajneeti” but they are doing “Badla ki Rajneeti”.
 Bhagwant Mann has become thirsty for blood,” Khaira added.